tuiwidgets/tuiwidgets/doc/ZWidget.rst

 The root widget of a widget tree needs to be connected to a :cpp:class:`Tui::ZTerminal` instance using the :cpp:func:`~void Tui::ZTerminal::setMainWidget(ZWidget *w)` function.
-It's position is fixed to cover the terminal.
+Its position is fixed to cover the terminal.

 All other widgets have a parent widget and have a position relative to the parent.
 The position specifies the  top-left cell the widget starts in.